Inventua/nucleus-core/Documentation/Developers/Control-Panel-Extensions.md

 | Scope            | Specifies whether the control panel extension is added to the `Manage` or `Settings` control panel.
 The allowed values are `Site` or `Global`.
 If your control panel extension saves settings for the current site, choose `Site`.
 If your settings are for the entire Nucleus instance, choose `Global`. |
 | EditAction       | The name of the Controller Action to run when the user selects the control panel extension.
 This action should render a View. |

+> If your control panel extension settings view has a header element with a `class="nucleus-control-panel-heading"`, Nucleus will automatically set the control panel editing area heading - which is in the same line as the panel close and black controls - to the value of your header element.
+This is recommended, as it increases the vertical space available for your settings view contents.